NOAA-EMC/UPP/docs/Installation.rst

      | **exec***: Contains the :bolditalic:`upp.x` executable after successful compilation

-     | **modulefiles**: Contains modulefiles for specific platforms and compilers for building on pre-
+     | **modulefiles**: Contains modulefiles for specific platforms and compilers for building on
-       configured machines.
+       pre-configured machines.

      | **parm**: Contains parameter files, which can be modified by the user to control how the post
        processing is performed.